Here are some goods in the crosshairs of Trump's tariffs on Mexico, Canada and China

 “President Trump was as good as his word,’’ said Mark McHargue, a Central City, Nebraska, farmer who grows corn, soybeans, popcorn and raises hogs.
 “It did take the sting out of it.
 That’s for sure.’’
 But he would prefer to see the government push to open foreign markets to American farm exports.
 “We would rather get our money from the market,’’ said McHargue, president of the Nebraska Farm Bureau.
 “It doesn’t feel great to get a government check.’’

-Associated Press Writers Josh Boak in Washington and Dee-Ann Durbin in Detroit contributed this story.
+Associated Press Writers Josh Boak in Washington, Dee-Ann Durbin in Detroit and Alan Suderman in Richmond, Virginia contributed this story.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.